mehuleo/aws-ai-2025/website/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.

 ## 👥 Team